ARCTraining/hpc2-software/book/course/theory.md

 ### Locations for building and running your own code

-The best locations for building and running your code are your home directory (or sub directory) where your user usually has full permissions to run and manage files eg  `/home/username/` or other user writable folders such as `/nobackup/username` on ARC3/ARC3.
+The best locations for building and running your code are your home directory (or sub directory) where your user usually has full permissions to run and manage files eg  `/home/username/` or other user writable/executable directories such as `/nobackup/username` on ARC3/ARC3.

 ## Software